 *The Companies should apply the fuel-specific per-unit savings shown in the table to update the PSD to these and any other HES and HES-IE deemed measures.
 The provided gross realization rates are informational only and reflect the relative change in savings compared to the previous per-unit savings. ** Unlike other savings in this table, the lighting savings are net as the results of billing analyses for residential lighting should be interpreted as net, not gross, savings. © Per the PSD algorithm, the savings for these appliances combines lost opportunity and retirement savings. ∞ Reflects contribution toward to total ex ante annual savings generated in 2019 by the mix of measures delivered through the program that year.

-5
+Table 5 summarizes the measure-specific gross realization rates in the previous table by program and fuel-type.
+These program-level and fuel-specific gross realization rates are primarily driven by the lower-than-anticipated air sealing and insulation measures.

-5
+Table 5: Fuel-Specific and Overall program Gross Realization Rates